-6.Conclusion
+Conclusion

 An integrated methodology is proposed to generate a grid of potential paths for hydraulic fracture growth in naturally fractured reservoirs based on formation properties and recorded microseismic maps.
-The generated grid can be further used for treatment simulation to determine induced fractures geometry, height growth and respected proppant transport in the induced fracture network.
-The proposed methodology could address current limitations in simulations of hydraulic fracturing in natural fractured reservoirs that lack of precise distribution of natural fractures in the subsurface to make treatment design in these simulations more reliable.
+The generated grid can be further used for treatment simulation to determine induced fractures' geometry, height growth and corresponding proppant transport in the induced fracture network.
+The proposed methodology could address current limitations in simulations of hydraulic fracturing in naturally fractured reservoirs that a lack of precise distribution of natural fractures in the subsurface makes treatment design in these simulations less reliable.